Aryamandev14/ChatMessage/README.md

   - Send and receive **text messages**
   - Support for **emoji messages**
   - Send **photo messages** from gallery or camera
+  - Delete messages
+  - Messages with at what time sent

 - 📨 **Message Screen**
   - Organized conversation threads with friends